THE NECESSARY EQUIPMENT

 ![]() |

-Leave the masking tape on the fur.
+Leave the masking tape on the sheepskin.
 It will be removed later.

-Insert the fleece pouch into the lining, right sides together.
-Position the flap between the lining and the fleece (hair side) so that it is not sewn.
-Hold the edge to the edge with sewing clips.
+Insert the wool pouch into the lining, right sides together.
+Position the flap between the lining and the sheepskin (hair side down) so that it is not sewn.
+Secure edge to edge with sewing clips.

 ![]() |